Innovation The NGI Way

 Professional stakeholders in the food industry are increasingly demanding risk documentation and quality control of foodstuffs, hygiene and environmental impact.

-NGI is the only supplier of 3A and EHEDG-certified levelling feet for the food industry.
+NGI is the only supplier of 3A and EHEDG-certified levelling feet and bearing houses for the food industry.

-Choosing a double-certified levelling foot ensures that the foundation of your production equipment complies with the strictest demands for hygiene, environmental impact and durability.
+Choosing a double-certified hygienic component such as levelling feet or bearing houses ensures that the foundation of your production equipment complies with the strictest demands for hygiene, environmental impact and durability.

 The hygienic standard of your production equipment is a crucial competitive parameter when it comes to winning an order or being authorized as a new supplier of machinery.